phillipecardenuto/forgery-detection/README.md

 Automated compilation requires the cmake and make programs.

 - Library.
-This code requires the libpng, libtiff, libjpeg and cblas library.
+This code requires the libpng, libtiff, libjpeg and cblas library (libopenblas-dev).

 - Image format.
 Only the TIFF, JPEG and PNG formats are supported.